 Implementing an anti-cancer diet and lifestyle plan

-The most important component of healing from cancer is flooding the body with the nutrients that it is lacking.
-This comes from eating a nutritious diet as well as from herbs and supplements.
-Additionally, one should explore anticancer therapies, detoxing protocols, an exercise plan, as well as relaxation techniques that are designed to relieve stress.
+The most important component in regards to healing cancer is to flood the body with the nutrients that it is lacking.
+This is achieved by eating a nutritious whole foods diet along with herbs and supplements.
+Additionally, one should explore anticancer therapies, detoxing protocols, implementing an exercise plan and relaxation techniques that are designed to relieve stress.
 You will find detailed notes on all of these subjects within this blog.
 Once you have done your research and formulated a comprehensive healing plan, it is time to put that plan into action.

-Be aware that the body heals itself in phases, so you may experience many ups and downs.
-You may become very ill at some points.
-This is referred to as a healing crisis and can include flu-like symptoms that last for several days, weeks, or months.
-Your lymph nodes may become swollen and sore, your joints may ache and you may feel weak, you may have strong body odor and develop skin lesions or have diarrhea as toxins are being released.
-These symptoms may sound scary, but they may also be signs that your body is attempting to purge the toxins that are created when cancer cells die.
-Your body can release these toxins through several different pathways including the colon, kidneys, skin, and lungs, so you will want to support these systems as much as you can.
-You can read more about detoxification methods here.
+The body heals itself in phases, so you may become very ill when you start your protocol, and experience many ups and downs going forward.
+Feeling sick initially can signal ‘a healing crisis’ which is a temporary worsening of symptoms that generally lasts a few days but can go on for weeks or months depending on your situation.
+During this time your lymph nodes may become swollen and sore, your joints may ache and you may feel tired.
+These symptoms sound concerning, but they can also be signs that your body is attempting to purge the toxins that are created as cancer cells die.
+Your body will release these toxins through several different pathways including the colon, kidneys, skin, and lungs.
+Some people report strong body odor, skin lesions or diarrhea during detoxing, so you will need to support these systems so they don’t get overwhelmed.
+Coffee enemas, skin brushing, lymphatic exercises, and certain herbs are a few things that can be helpful with detoxing You can read more about detoxification methods here.

 Your body will progress through the up and down phases of detoxification and will eventually move into the reparation and regeneration phase.
-Your progress may seem slow or sporadic, but it is important remember that it took years for this cancerous situation to develop so it may take about 2 years (or longer) to fully heal.
+Your progress may seem slow or sporadic, but it is important remember that it took years for this cancerous situation to develop so it may take about 2 years (or longer) before cancer can be fully healed.
 This time frame will also be dependent on if the cancer has spread to the lymph nodes or if there is additional organ involvement.

 Two indicators that you are on the right path are: 1) having a reduction in tumor-related pain.
-2) having an increase in energy levels.
-By documenting your symptoms, you can track your progress as you go through the detoxification phase and this may help you determine if any adjustments are needed in your plan.
-Your goal is to monitor how you are feeling and finding positive trends and combining that with some form of regular testing (discussed below).
+2) having increased energy levels.
+By documenting your experience, you can track your progress as you go through the detoxification phase and this may help you determine if any adjustments are needed in your plan.
+Your goal is to monitor how you are feeling and finding positive trends, and then combining that with some form of testing as discussed below.

 - It is more likely that you may have some form of tumor stabilization.
 While this may not be the immediate results that you were looking for, this actually means that your body has stopped producing more cancer.
 Cancer cannot take over your body if it isn’t growing and spreading.
 Questions to ask yourself: Have your pain levels decreased?
-Has your energy level improved?
-What doesn’t feel right to you?
+Has your energy level increased?
+What doesn’t like it’s working for you?
+What can you intensify to make better progress?
 What changes do you want to make to your program?
-Look for the positives and test again in 90 days.
+Look for the positives and evaluate again in 90 days.

 - The tumor growth continues to progress unchecked.
 Is your protocol strong enough?
 Have you addressed all areas of nutrition and detoxification?
 Are your stress levels too high?
 Do you need to address some emotional issues?
 Are you, or someone close to you sabotaging your plan somehow?
-It may be time to intensify the protocol or to make some changes and then test again in 90 days.
+You will need to intensify your protocol or make some changes and then evaluate again in 90 days.

 Baseline testing

 This is an initial measurement that is taken before starting your program and these numbers will be used for comparison over time.
-For example, the blood markers and tumor size can be measured before treatment (the baseline) and then afterwards to see if the treatment had an effect.
-The tests below can be used to track your progress.
-You will want to do all of your blood testing and any scans with your main doctor so that health insurance will cover the costs of these tests.
+For example, the blood markers and tumor size can be measured before treatment (the baseline) and then later to see if the treatment has had any effect.
+The tests below may be used to track your progress.
+You will want to do regular testing with your main doctor when possible so that health insurance can cover the costs.

 Testing for cancer markers